EC-Nordbund/denomailer/README.md

 - [x] STARTTLS (Thanks to @dbellingroth)
 - [ ] Attachments
 - [x] replyTo
+- [ ] rewrite content with more options
 - [ ] ...

 Spam Errors (optimize so mails get a good spame score at mailtrap):